Privacy Notice - Industry Partnerships

-- Alumni Engagement & Development, for information on the organisations which Salford Alumni are employed with, their roles within them, and details on which partner organisations have supported fundraising activities by the University.
+- Alumni Engagement and Development, for information on the organisations which Salford Alumni are employed with, their roles within them, and details on which partner organisations have supported fundraising activities by the University.

 - Within the Research and Enterprise Directorate, to identify which organisations we are currently engaged with on collaborative research projects, and the nature of the project.

 - Schools, Commercial Units and Research Centres, for information on commercial and research activity with partner organisations.